nikvoid/nndb/README.md

 Note the tags with cursive japanese characters and a `Source links` metadata section.
 There is also a new entry in the `Time` section.

+Pixiv metadata fetcher will try to write japanese tags without provided translations in romaji.
+But if danbooru tag database was fetched before ([Dashboard](#dashboard)), these tags could be translated better using aliases from that db.